📈

 Step 2: Analyze Profit Quality with Financial Ratio Calculators

-EPS alone isn’t enough for complete stock evaluation.
+EPS alone is not enough for complete stock evaluation.
 Support your analysis with:

-Why this matters: Strong EPS backed by healthy profit margins, solid ROE, and good liquidity indicates a quality investment.
+💡 Key Insight: Strong EPS backed by healthy profit margins, solid ROE, and good liquidity indicates a quality investment.
+Strong EPS with weak margins or poor liquidity is a warning sign — profits may not be sustainable.

 Step 3: Calculate Expected Returns with Stock Profit Calculator